georgeweigt/quantum-gates/README.md

 ```

 Controlled gates can have any number of control bits.
-Control bits are chosen with a bitwise selection field.
+Control bits are selected setting bits of an `int`.
 Controlled gates only modify the state vector for states
-where all control bits are 1.
+where all selected control bits are 1.
 To demonstrate the selection field, here is a Toffoli gate.

 ```